docker/docs/subscription/faq.md

 ### Can I pause or delay my Docker Hub subscription?

-Subscriptions can't be paused or delayed.
-If a subscription invoice hasn't been paid on the due date, there's a 15 day grace period.
+You can't pause or delay a subscription.
+If a subscription invoice hasn't been paid on the due date, there's a 15 day grace period, including the due date.

 ### Can I transfer my subscription from one user or organization account to another?

-Subscriptions can't be transferred from one user or organization account to another.
+Subscriptions are non-transferable.

 ### I have more questions regarding the new pricing, who can I reach out to?